prov3ntus/pv_blender_cod/README.md

 Forked this originally for Xela, so he could export alpha vertex colours for Blender 3.0.

 Alpha vertex colours are hard to add in Blender.
 Xela was using Blender 3.0.

-As of now, the only thing my fork does differently from Serious' is it applies a vertex colour set that's been placed by a plugin if it exists, and uses that one instead when exporting.
+My fork of BlenderCoD applies the first vertex colour set that's been placed by a plugin (if it can find one), and uses that one instead when exporting.
+It also fixes the "Export selected only" checkbox when exporting an xmodel.

+Most stable version to use is Blender 3.0.0.
+However other versions should be okay.
+I've not teseted any other features other than the xmodel exporter, so if you encounter any issues, please let me know and I'll fix it as soon as I can!

 The plugin we used to add alpha vtx colours was a 3 year old version of [VertexColorPlus](https://github.com/oRazeD/VertexColorsPlus/) that supported Blender 3.0 still.